ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/alert emails/_index.md

               userId: <userId>
             - directory: <Sense user directory>
               userId: <userId>
+      # Custom property used to control which aborted tasks will cause alert emails to be sent
+      # If this setting is true, alerts will not be sent for all tasks, but *only* for tasks with the CP set to the enabledValue.
+      # If this setting is false, alerts will be sent for all aborted reload tasks.
+      alertEnableByCustomProperty:
+        enable: true
+        customPropertyName: 'Butler_AbortedAlertEnableEmail'
+        enabledValue: 'Yes'
+      # Custom property used to say that alerts for a certain task should be sent to zero or more recipients
+      # These alerts will be sent irrespective of the alertEnableByCustomProperty.enable setting.
+      alertEnabledByEmailAddress:
+        customPropertyName: 'Butler_AbortedAlertSendToEmail'
       rateLimit: 600                                  # Min seconds between emails for a given taskID.
 Defaults to 5 minutes.
       headScriptLogLines: 15                          # Number of lines from start of script to include in email
       tailScriptLogLines: 15                          # Number of lines from end of script to include in email
       priority: high                                  # high/normal/low
       subject: 'Qlik Sense reload aborted: "{{taskName}}"'  # Email subject.
 Can use template fields
-      bodyFileDirectory: config/email_templates       # Directory where email body template files are stored
+      bodyFileDirectory: path/to/email_templates      # Directory where email body template files are stored
       htmlTemplateFile: aborted-reload                # Name of email body template file to use
       fromAdress: Qlik Sense (no-reply) <qliksense-noreply@mydomain.com>
       recipients:                                     # Array of email addresses to which the notification email will be sent
         - <Email address 1>
         - <Email address 2>
     reloadTaskFailure: